 Dr. Gulizar Atmaca, Department of Physiology, Trakya University, Medical Facility, 22030 Edirne, Turkey.

-The term thiol refers to compounds containing sulfur.
+The term thiol refers to compounds containing this mineral.
 Thiol-containing compounds are found in all body cells and are indispensable for life.
-Some of these include cysteine, methionine, taurine and glutathione.
+Some of these include cysteine, methionine, taurine, and glutathione.
 The number of sulfur atoms determines, at least in part, the modulatory activity on the glutathione-related antioxidant enzymes.

 Departments of Surgery and Biochemistry and Molecular Biology, Keck School of Medicine, University of Southern California, Los Angeles, CA. 90032, USA